chuckplantain/openpyxl_example/README.md

 so, this example does create a standard 1024 rows.
 But, Excel saved spreadsheets report accurate row and column counts enabling for an accuarte for-loop.

+Using Openpyxl 2.2.6 leaves the styling intact while editing the text!
+Earlier Versions fail to do so.